A Straightforward Introduction to Christianity*

 We matter to the world.

 When I look at the night sky and see the work of your fingers—the moon and the stars you set in place—what are mere mortals that you should think about them,human beings that you should care for them?
-Yet you made them only a little lower than God and crowned them with glory and honor.
+Yet you made them only a little lower than God and crowned them with glory and honour.
 You gave them charge of everything you made,putting all things under their authority.

 2. Your Actions Really Matter.